Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

     └── socket.yml

-## Pulling everything together
+## Putting everything together

 ### Steps:

-1. Assuming that you have Syncano CLI installed, do a login: `syncano login --instance-name your-instance-name` In my case it is:
+1. Assuming that you have Syncano CLI installed, log in using: `syncano login --instance-name your-instance-name` In my case it is:

         syncano login --instance-name patient-resonance-4283

-    Next you will see the prompt for `username` and `password`; Provide it.
+    Next you will see a prompt for `username` and `password`; provide both and confirm with `enter`.

-2. There are two ways of installing Custom Socket - one is using your local files and the second is to use a url.
+2. There are two ways of installing a Custom Socket - one is using your local files and the second one is by using a URL.

-    To install Custom Socket from url do:
+    To install Custom Socket from a URL do:

         syncano sockets install https://raw.githubusercontent.com/Syncano/custom-socket-advanced-example/master/socket.yml --name mailgun_integration

-    In such scenario - you do not need even clone the repository to your local machine.
-The name here is needed - because under the hood empty Custom Socket is created - and code fetch from repository is done asynchronously in second step.
+    In such scenario - you do not even need to clone the repository to your local machine.
+The `--name` parameter and name here are needed - because under the hood, empty Custom Socket is created - and code fetching from repository is done asynchronously in the second step.

     To install Custom Socket from local files do: